 A school building serving children in the Blawenburg Village community for 150 years!

-In the 1830s, Blawenburg Village parents were concerned about the distance their children had to walk to school, then situated on the corner of Burnt Hill Road and the ‘turnpike,’ Route 518.
+The Blawenburg Village School (BVS) is located in Montgomery Township and is minutes away from Princeton, Hopewell, and Hillsborough.
+In the 1830s, Blawenburg Village parents were concerned about the distance their children had to walk to school, then situated on the corner of Burnt Hill Road and the ‘turnpike,’ Route 518, in Montgomery Township.
 When in 1849, a new schoolhouse was built in Rocky Hill even further away, the parents assembled to vent their displeasure.
 Finally, in 1853, village resident Susan Covenhoven Stout gave two-tenths of an acre of land adjacent to the church, and Blawenburg’s own two-story school was built.

 The original Village Schoolhouse had a single large classroom for the 40-some children, ranging from first to eighth-graders.
 The two rooms on the second floor were used as lecture rooms, and an occasional minstrel show for the local community.
 The church Sunday School met upstairs, too.

 A unique feature was its single entryway—the double doors used by both boys AND girls to enter school, rather than the more typical separate, segregated entrances.
 Blawenburg Reformed Church member Bill Terhune, a student from 1923 to 1926, remembers how the teacher would call each grade level in turn to come to the front and recite their lesson, then return to the back to study.
 Teacher turn-over could be a challenge.
 Bill remembers 13 different teachers one year!